Load the menuLoad the menu

 }

-The next function is the function that actually changes the user mode between light and dark.
+The next function is the function that actually changes the user mode between Light and Dark.
 First it has to detect the current mode, sets the global variable “Gtheme” accordingly, and sets the Reset Button to enabled.
 Then it swaps the prefers-color-scheme rules if required and stores the current theme in the Local Storage.
 Note that the Demo page with reset message includes additional code within the switchTheme function which gives a message to the user about reverting to system preference mode.

 function switchTheme(e) {